1924 - LOOKING BACKWARD - 1944

 And there was Dr. M.G.
 Smith -

-A gentleman, fine to meet;
+A gentleman, fine

 To sit and spin a yarn with him